pmem/pcj/README.md

 4. Core dumps may occur if the emulated memory is not properly set up; for example, running with insufficient privileges or with a nonexistent mount point.

-5. Allocations of large linked structures (>500 elements) may result in StackOverflowException when they are garbage-collected; this will be fixed in a future update.

 ## Contacts ##